jlucartc/BRNF/README.md

 ### Generating random data

-To generate random data, just call the method that returns the message for the desired service. e.g.: To issue a new invoice, your should call the method `autorizar_nota`:
+To generate random data, just call the method that builds the XML for the desired service. e.g.: To issue a new invoice, your should call the method `autorizar_nota`:

 ```ruby